Texas-Robotics-Academy/markdown/2021/robot_programming.md

 In the ex_4_1_2.cpp file we have provided you, copy in your code from Exercise 4.1.1 and modify your program to:

-- Say: "Hello World!" on the first line in the LCD, and "Texas RoboCamp!" on the second line.
+- Say: "Hello World!" on the first line in the LCD, and "Texas Texas Robotics Academy!" on the second line.
 - Wait 2 seconds
 - Say: "Hook 'em" on the first line in the LCD, and "Horns!" on the second line.
 - Then repeat this in a loop, after waiting 2 seconds with "Hook 'em Horns!" displayed.